LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 Now we can add methods to the controller file that was created in the generate command.

-Inside the controller, we will define what should happen when methods are reached.
-In this case, the method renders some html that reads "This is the answer".
+Inside the controller, we define what we want to happen when a method is reached.
+In this case, when the `answer` method is triggered, it will render some html that reads "This is the answer".

 **app/controllers/main_controller.rb**:
 ```ruby